BridgesLab/PrecisionNutrition/Human Genetics/ld_clump_analysis.html.md

 calcium.clumps <- read_tsv(calcium.clumps.datafile, col_types = cols()) |>
   rename(P_clumping = P)

+# Read in the outcome GWAS summary statitiscis
+calcium.outcome <- read_tsv(calcium.outcome.gwas.file, col_types = cols()) |>
+  mutate(ID=paste(chrom, pos, ref,alt, sep=":"))

+# First identify the lead SNPs that are in both the clumped SNPs and the outcome GWAS
+lead.snps.in.outcome <- intersect(calcium.clumps$ID, calcium.outcome$ID)

-# Expanded out clumps from the SP2 column
+# Expanded out clumps from the SP2 column, this is to find SNPs that are buried in the clumps
 calcium.clumps.expanded <- calcium.clumps %>%
   separate_rows(SP2, sep = ",")